smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 ## Subscriptions

 VRF v2 requests receive funding from subscription accounts.
-The [Subscription Manager](https://vrf.chain.link) lets you create an account and pre-pay for VRF v2 so you don't provide funding each time your application requests randomness.
+The [Subscription Manager](https://vrf.chain.link) lets you create an account and pre-pay for VRF v2, so you don't provide funding each time your application requests randomness.
 This reduces the total gas cost to use VRF v2.
-It also provides a simple way to fund your use of Chainlink products from a single location so you don't have to manage multiple wallets across several different systems and applications.
+It also provides a simple way to fund your use of Chainlink products from a single location, so you don't have to manage multiple wallets across several different systems and applications.

 Subscriptions have the following core concepts: